Home

 AIRLINERS

 Despite commercial aviation's incredible safety record, the greatest fear of every airline passenger is an in-flight incident.
-Some of these videos capture that "moment of truth" when bad things happen during a routine flight.
+These videos capture that "moment of truth" when bad things happen during a routine flight.

 737 Crash Landing Incident is a Boeing 737 landing at Birmingham, UK with the right landing gear missing, after tearing off the starboard gear when attempting to land at East Midlands Airport in bad weather.
 The pilot missed the runway and landed in the grass, doing extensive damage to the aircraft.
 He was able to fly some 40 miles to Birmingham, where the incident was caught on video by the West Midlands Police helicopter.